Malaybalay: Transportation

 There are various types of public transportation.
-Buses that ply the Bukidnon, Cagayan de Oro, General Santos, Butuan and Davao City route are used for travel from the city to other provinces.
+Buses that ply the Bukidnon, Cagayan de Oro, and Davao City route are used for travel from the city to other provinces.
 There are also mini-vans that transport passengers from Cagayan de Oro to Malaybalay.
 The multi-cabs ply the main highway from the poblacion proper to other points of destination within the city and nearby barangays.
 The four-wheeled motorelas are limited to the inner streets.
 Recently, tri-sikads have also begun to operate in the inner streets of Barangay Sumpong.
 Jeepneys are usually used for travel from the poblacion to other barangays and municipalities.
 In far-flung areas, motorcycles (habal-habal) are the fastest means of transportation.

 The main terminal for public transportation vehicles is in the public market, especially for buses, mini-vans, and jeepneys.
 For motorelas and tri-sikads, street-corners of convergence serve as terminals or waiting areas.

 With the increase in traffic of both vehicles and pedestrians, especially in the poblacion, there is a growing concern for better and safer organized streets.
 There is a need to designate walking pavements or pedestrian lanes, including pedestrian overpass especially for the use of children and students crossing the major highway.